Postdoctoral positions as fellows

 About the project & the candidate

-The candidates should have a strong background in quantitative sciences and an interest in neuroscience.
-Some preliminary experience with programming and/or machine learning is required.
+The candidates should have a strong background in biological or quantitative sciences and an interest in neuroscience.
+Preliminary experience with programming is advantageous.
 Candidates must have, by October 2018, a BSc at 2:1 level or better and, in addition, a Masters degree at Merit level or better.
 Exceptional candidates without a Masters degree might be considered.
 Only UK or EU nationals who have been resident in the UK for the last 3 years are eligible.
 The studentship covers tuition fees and provides a tax-free stipend of about £16,700 per year.

-The ultimate deadline for applications is 30th June 2018 but applications will be processed as they are received.
+The deadline for applications is 31th August 2018 but applications will be processed as they are received.

 Schrödinger PhD scholarship – Call Open